Sukanya-Wagh/CountriesRegions_Hibernate/README.md

 A simple Hibernate-based Maven project to perform CRUD operations on countries and regions tables using Hibernate Native API and PostgreSQL.

 ✅ Features
-Add new Regions and Countries
+1)Add new Regions and Countries

-View all Regions and Countries
+2)View all Regions and Countries

-Update existing Region/Country
+3)Update existing Region/Country

-Delete Region and Country
+4)Delete Region and Country

-Automatic timestamp recording (createdDate, createdTime)
+5)Automatic timestamp recording (createdDate, createdTime)

 Clean and formatted console output

 🧑‍💻 Technologies Used
-Java
+1)Java
-Hibernate	Final
+2)Hibernate Final
-PostgreSQL
+3)PostgreSQL
-Jakarta Persistence	3.1.0
+4)Jakarta Persistence	3.1.0
-Maven	Project Manager
+5)Maven	Project Manager
-Log4j	For Logging
+6)Log4j	For Logging
-Eclipse IDE	for Development
+7)Eclipse IDE	for Development

 ⚙️ Prerequisites
-JDK 17 or above
+*JDK 17 or above

-PostgreSQL installed and running
+*PostgreSQL installed and running

-A PostgreSQL database named: hibernate_crud
+*A PostgreSQL database named: hibernate_crud

-Maven installed
+*Maven installed

-Eclipse or any Java IDE
+*Eclipse or any Java IDE

 🗃️ Database Schema
 🔹 regions table